-As of the close of business on February 1, 1999, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding 14,918,700 shares of the Company's common stock, \$.10 par value per share, each of which is entitled to one vote at the Annual Meeting.
-Under the Company's By-laws and Delaware law, shares represented by proxies that reflect abstentions or "broker non-votes" (i.e., shares held by a broker or nominee which are represented at the meeting, but with respect to which such broker or nominee is not empowered to vote on a particular proposal) will be counted as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
+As of the close of business on February 1, 1999, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding [shares on record date] shares of the Company's common stock, \$.10 par value per share, each of which is entitled to one vote at the Annual Meeting.
+Under the Company's By-laws and Delaware law, shares represented by proxies that reflect abstentions or 'broker non-votes' (i.e. shares held by a broker or nominee which are represented at the meeting, but with respect to which such broker or nominee is not empowered to vote on a vote for purposes of determining the presence of a quorum.
 Directors will be elected by the favorable vote of a plurality of the shares of common stock present and entitled to vote, in person or by proxy, at the Annual Meeting.
 Abstentions as to the election of directors will not affect the election of the candidates receiving a plurality of votes.
 The proposal to approve the increase in the number of authorized shares of common stock requires the affirmative vote of the majority of the outstanding shares of common stock, and the proposal to ratify the appointment of the Company's independent certified public accountants requires the approval of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such proposal.
 Abstentions to these proposals will have the same effect as votes against them.

 Shares represented by proxies that reflect broker non-votes will have the same effect as a vote against the proposal to increase the number of authorized shares of common stock, but be treated as not entitled to vote for purposes of determining approval of the proposal to ratify the appointment of the Company's independent certified public accountants and will not have any effect on the outcome of such proposal.